SimonRTC/blog/content/posts/kubeception/index.md

 So basically:
 - A cloud provider
 - An administration cluster
-- A pretty good knowledge of Ansible, Helm and a programming langladge (such Golang or Python).
+- A pretty good knowledge of Ansible, Helm and a programming languages (such Golang or Python).

 ---